lacanoid/pgddl/README.md

 so you can see them easily.

 At the end of a script, there are CREATE statements to rebuild dropped dependant objects.

+DDL statements generated have identifiers schema-prefixed for stuff not in current schema.
+If you want to dump a whole namespace without schema names, set `search_path` before calling `ddlx_script`().

 Note that dropping dependant tables will erase all data stored there, so use with care!
 Scripts might be more useful for rebuilding layers of functions and views and such.